amnaahmed567/Remote-Sensing-Image-Change-Detection-with-Transformers/README.md

 1. Part I: Application of traditional machine learning models (Random Forest, XGBoost, Decision Trees, etc.) for detecting changes in the Amazon Rainforest.
 2. Part II: Transition to transformer architectures, including the BIT_CD and ScratchFormer models, for advanced change detection, focusing on urban expansion.
 ________________________________________
-Overview of Transformer Architectures
+Overview of Transformer Architectures:

 In Part II, we explored the use of transformer models for change detection, focusing on two architectures: BIT_CD (Bitemporal Image Transformer) and ScratchFormer.
 These models allow us to automatically generate change maps for detecting significant changes between satellite images over time.

-1. BIT_CD Transformer
+1. BIT_CD Transformer:

 The BIT_CD Transformer is designed to handle bitemporal images (images taken at different times) and focus on spatial-temporal changes.